trollaklass/troll-of-fame-java/README.md

 You inherit an application that seems to work fine.
 Run `./gradlew build` (•̀ᴗ•́)و

-Read [TrollTest](./src/test/java/TrollTest.java) as a first specification of the software.
+Read [TrollTest](./src/test/java/TrollTest.java) and [ElfTest](./src/test/java/ElfTest.java) as a first specification of the software.

-Now uncomment the content of [ElfProp](./src/test/java/TrollProp.java) and run tests again...
+Now uncomment the content of [ElfProp](./src/test/java/ElfProp.java) and run tests again...
 Oops, seems like our unit tests were not so complete. (╥﹏╥) This is a limitation of unit tests: you don't test many values, and they are never truly random.

 Now fix the implementation bug (replace `+` with `*` in the Elf value calculation) and check all tests now pass.